-We’ve set our budget for 2021/22, which includes Council Tax rates.
-Click here for more information.
+We’ve set our budget for 2022/23, which includes Council Tax rates.

 We recognise this has been a difficult time and we want to support you.
-The decision has been made to freeze our Council Tax rates for next year.
-Careful financial decisions in previous years have meant we are able to use some of our reserves instead of increasing our share of the Council Tax.
+The decision has been made to continue to freeze our Council Tax rates for the next year.

 Like last year this decision means that all district council services – including your waste and recycling collections, planning, housing support and environmental health services – will cost just £183.22 for the whole year for a Band D property – that’s just £3.52 per week.

-Other organisations that are funded through Council Tax – including the County Council, police and fire service - have made separate decisions about increases to their part of the bill.
-North Yorkshire County Council will be increasing their share of the bill by 3.49% (which includes 1.5% for the Adult Social Care precept), for an average Band D property this will be £1467.35.
-The Police, Fire and Crime Commissioner has also increased their shares by 3.69% for the Police and 1.98% for the Fire service, this will be £345.20 for an average Band D property.
+Other organisations that are funded through Council Tax have made separate decisions about increases to their part of the bill.
+North Yorkshire County Council will be increasing their share of the bill by 3.99% (which includes 2% for the Adult Social Care precept), for an average Band D property this will be £1467.35.
+The Police, Fire and Crime Commissioner has also increased their shares by 3.69% for the Police and 1.98% for the Fire service, this will be £356.67 for an average Band D property.

-Some but not all local Parish and Town Councils have changed their share of the Council Tax but this will vary between parishes.
-Click here to find out about our Council Tax Finance, Facts and Figures for 2021/22.
+Some but not all local Parish and Town Councils have changed their share of the Council Tax, but this will vary between parishes.

 The average bill for a mid-sized (Band D) home in Selby district will be £2,067.41 for the year.
 This includes all the charges for all the other organisations funded in this way.

 Find out more about Council Tax

-Most people pay by monthly instalments, for 10 months.
+Most people pay in monthly instalments, for 10 months.
 This is really easy to do by Direct Debit.